Latest posts by Hans Blokland (see all)

 Robert Lane is the author of numerous groundbreaking publications, including Political Ideology: Why the American Common Man Believes What He Does (1962) and The Market Experience (1991).
 Along with Robert Dahl and Charles Lindblom, he made the Political Science Department at Yale University one of the finest in the world from the late 1940s onward.
 Whereas Dahl was the political scientist pur sang and Lindblom the political economist and policy theorist, for Lane the central focus has always been the individual: what are his views, attitudes and behaviors in politics, under what factors did they come about, and what social structures contribute most to his well-being?
 In doing so, Lane was one of the few political scientists who has always made very extensive use of empirical findings from other human sciences, particularly psychology, sociology, and biology.
 Great is his exasperation with political theorists and political philosophers who construct detailed, abstract theories about the Good Life and the Good Society without ever taking note of the much available research on the actual functioning of people and society.

-1 A Desert of Intimacy
+1 A Desert of Loneliness

 The Loss of Happiness in Market Democracies is the product of a decade of diligent work (Lane spent even seventeen years on The Market Experience).
 Relying on an enormous amount of empirical research that is directed at the reader like machine gun fire, he shows that Westerners are doing worse and worse, despite their still increasing material prosperity.
 In the last decades of the twentieth century, all Western democracies experienced a sharp increase in depression and other mental illnesses, and in distrust in other people and in social institutions.
 Everywhere, pessimism about the future increased and social and family cohesion eroded.
 According to Lane, there was “a kind of famine of warm interpersonal relations, of easy-to-reach neighbors, of encircling, inclusive memberships, and of solidary family life.
-(2000: 9) As a result of this lack of social support, people became much more vulnerable to life’s setbacks, such as unemployment, illness, stress, disappointments with their children, unfulfilled wishes.
+(2000: 9) As a result of this lack of social support, people were increasingly suffering from loneliness and became much more vulnerable to life’s setbacks, such as unemployment, illness, stress, disappointments with their children, unfulfilled wishes.
 A general uneasiness or anxiety is the result.

 Lane sought an important cause of this malaise in the free market.
 Free markets are usually justified on the grounds that they optimize people’s well-being or ‘utility’.
 According to Lane, the reason why they fail to do so in developed economies is that all those things that really contribute to this well-being are ‘market externalities’.
 It is mainly other people who make us happy: their affection, appreciation and affirmation have the greatest impact on our mood and these goods cannot be bought anywhere.
 Of course, people need material resources, but once a minimum has been provided, and this minimum has been passed in Western countries decades ago, then their importance quickly diminishes.
 In wealthy societies, Lane writes, “for people above the poverty line, more money, as compared with friendship and community esteem, a loving spouse and affectionate children, quickly loses its power to make people happy” (2000: 7).
 To create more happiness, therefore, the emphasis in our society will have to shift from income to, what Lane summarizes with the term, ‘companionship’.

 In addition to relief from depression and unhappiness, there are other gains from sacrificing income for valuable relationships.
 Research cited by Lane shows that when people are happy in their own skin, it benefits their creativity, problem-solving abilities, cooperativeness, generosity, health and self-fulfillment.
 Happy people make friends more easily and friends make people happier.
 They also have fewer ethnic prejudices and are more positive about democratic governance.
 Dissatisfied and depressed people, on the other hand, end up in a downward spiral: they have a negative self-image, a lack of self-confidence and autonomous behavior, poor study and job performance, lose the sense of proportion, get into fights with family members and colleagues, are bad parents, et cetera.
 The personal, but also the social costs of these people are enormous: ‘they drain the resources of the societies in which they live’, writes Lane (2000: 330).
 Market liberal society, Lane acknowledges, once brought us a deliverance from poverty and, related to that initially, happiness.
 Since then, in a monotonous repetition of a once liberating theme, this order offers its citizens only more of the same.
 It is ingrained in this order, as before in other great civilizations.
-We are now unhappy in a social desert with an abundance of material wealth.
+We are now suffering from unhappiness and loneliness in a social desert with an abundance of material wealth.
 The “end of history,” according to Lane, is therefore not a glorious final victory of market liberalism; rather, it is the slow death of a culture that seems incapable of renewing itself and adapting to changed circumstances (2000: 10).

 2 Political malaise